Kalmovic/cnn-interactive-election-map/README.md

 ## Notes

 - This project was built in a sprint in 2 days.
-Theres some lint issues due to TS and performance might not be best
+Theres some lint issues due to TS and probably there's a better way to build this app 😅

 ## Tech Stack